gvwilson/thirdbit/src/fiction/makers-return/index.md

 Dockety handed back the communicator.
 Sindy tucked it back in her pocket.
 Her jaw set.
-People had come to her rescue.
+People had rescued her.
 Now it was her turn.
 "How long will it take us to get to the Mire?" she asked.

-FIXME: how does she know to go to the Mire?

-FIXME: extricate herself from her parents.
+Dockety's eyes rotated.
+"Sixteen minutes.
+Why?"

+"I'll tell you on the way,"
+Sindy said.

-Riding on top of Beevy was bumpier than riding piggy-back on Dockety, but at least her legs didn't go to sleep.
+Lying on top of Beevy was bumpier than riding piggy-back on Dockety, but at least her legs didn't go to sleep.
 Mouse clamped itself to the bigger bot's side, its wheels retracted and its little arm waving happily.

-The militia had taken the main road out of town, so she and the bots used one of the many footpaths that ran between the outlying farms.
+The militia had taken the main road out of town, so she and the bots used one of the footpaths that ran between the outlying farms.
 Grampa Elk shouted something to her as they raced past his beehives.
 She waved in response,